TL;DR

 Does Extra-Virgin Matter?

 Not all olive oils are created equal.
-The highest grade is extra-virgin olive oil (EVOO).
+The highest grade is known as extra-virgin olive oil (EVOO).
+The creation of EVOO remains largely unchanged over the last 2,000 years since the Ancient Romans.
 To qualify as extra-virgin, olive oil must:

 - Be extracted purely by mechanical methods